Newark Drawbridge

 Railroad bridge on the Passaic River between Newark and Harrison, New Jersey, U.S.

-The Newark Drawbridge, also known as the Morristown Line Bridge, is a railroad bridge on the Passaic River between Newark and Harrison, New Jersey.
-The swing bridge is the 11th bridge from the river's mouth at Newark Bay and is 5.85 mi upstream from it.
+The Newark Drawbridge, also known as the Morristown Line Bridge, is a railroad swing bridge on the Passaic River between Newark and Harrison, New Jersey.
+It is the 11th bridge from the river's mouth at Newark Bay and is 5.85 mi upstream from it.
 Opened in 1903, it is owned and operated by New Jersey Transit.